There's a lot more unused characters that are documented here

-An unused character found in the game files by the name Spaceman.
+An unused character found in the game's files by the name Spaceman which is from the LEGO Launch Command theme from 1995.
 The character seems to just be a test character leftover from LEGO Star Wars The Video Game.
 The face mesh is unfinished as shown by the image above.
 Some other parts of the model seem to be slightly incorrect as evident by the hands.

 All four music tracks for Dexter's Diner from the first game can be found in the game's music folder.
 It is possible that the player would have originally ventured to Dexter's Diner to play through the prequel levels, but all levels in the final game are accessed through the Mos Eisley Cantina, with the diner nowhere to be found.

 It seems that it was planned that the Lost Temple level from LEGO Indiana Jones was planned to be playable, instead of just the trailer, as early versions of the music and cutscene audio can be found in this game's audio folders.

 Level2 and Level3 share the same ambience track (the silent IJ_AMB_PLACEHOLDER), as evidenced by their respective entries in /AUDIO/MUSIC.CFG.

 A simple debug font found in the game's executable.